dart-lang/site-shared/src/tools/sdk/index.md

 ---

-The Dart SDK has the libraries and command-line tools that you need to develop Dart apps.
+The Dart SDK has the libraries and command-line tools that you need to develop Dart web, command-line, and server apps.
+If you're developing only mobile apps, then you don't need the Dart SDK; just [install Flutter.][flutter]

 To learn about other tools you can use for Dart development, see the [Dart tools]({{site.dartlang}}/tools) page.

 <aside class="alert alert-info" markdown="1">